siffletdata/terraform-provider-sifflet/docs/resources/source.md

 Read-Only:

-- `source_type` (String) Source type (e.g BIGQUERY, DBT, ...).
+- `source_type` (String) Source type (e.g bigquery, dbt, ...).
 This attribute is automatically set depending on which connection parameters are set.

 <a id="nestedatt--parameters--airflow"></a>
 ### Nested Schema for `parameters.airflow`